Tell a joke to an Englishman, and he will understand it, but won't show it.

 - In the 90s, many Georgians took to selling their national fast foods (often with ingredients of poor quality and/or dubious origin) on the streets in large Russian cities.

 - Armenians.
 Same as Georgians.
-Minus the Hotblooded part.
+Minus the Hotblooded part, enforce the homosexual tendencies, or at least fondness for anal sex.
 A meta joke has people telling Georgians jokes about Armenians and vice versa.

 - The fictional Armenian Radio is used in jokes with questions and answers (usually revolving around sex and politics).

 Q: Will the new world war happen?Armenian Radio: No, but there'll be such a struggle for peace that not one stone will be left upon another.

 Q: Is it true that freedom of speech is the same in USSR as in USA?A: Yes.
 If you stand on Pennsylvania Avenue in Washington D.C and shout: "Down with Reagan!" you will not be punished.
 If you stand in Red Square in Moscow and shout: "Down with Reagan!", you will also not be punished. note

 Q: How do you make Turkish coffee?A: You grind up a million Armenian coffee beans, then lie about it for a century.

 - Or this one:

 Q: What is prohibited and what is permitted?A: Well, in England, what is permitted is permitted, and what is prohibited is prohibited.
 In America, everything is permitted, except for that which is prohibited.
 In France, everything is permitted, including that which is prohibited.
 In Germany, everything is prohibited, except for that which is permitted.
 And in the Soviet Union, everything is prohibited, including that which is permitted.